AllenInstitute/EvenField/Hardware/EvenField Parts List.md

 	  1 x Edmund Optics 88-379, 10X Objective, Nikon CFI Plan Fluor OR
 	  1 x Thorlabs PAF2P-18A, FiberPort, FC/PC, f=18.4 mm, 350 - 700 nm, Ø3.01 mm Waist
-:rotating_light: Note: Mitsubishi MM fiber has a very large fiber core (600 µm x 600 µm).
+		       Note: Mitsubishi MM fiber has a very large fiber core (600 µm x 600 µm).
 Due to its size, using the 10X Objective
                        is the preferred collimation option to avoid vignetting; however, this option introduces additional optical alignment complexities.

+### Zoom illuminator:

+The following parts form a critical illumiator to couple an output fiber into a square prism, then project the prism exit face to the sample plane.
+The following components were used in combination with a Nikon Ti2 and Iris15 camera.
+The zoom lens adjustments allow for straightforward matching of the illumination and collection areas with minimal light outside of this region.
+Using the square prism avoids the need for a square-core fiber and additional magnification in this application.

+	1 x Thorlabs SM2A54
+	2 x Thorlabs LCP01T
+	1 x Thorlabs LCP33
+	1 x Thorlabs CXY1A
+	1 x Thorlabs SM2N1
+	1 x Thorlabs TTL200-A (or appropriate tube lens for your system) 1 x Thorlabs KCB2C
+	1 x Thorlabs BB2-E02
+	4 x Thorlabs ER05
+	1 x Thorlabs RS3P8 + 1 x RS6P8 (exact lengths will vary depending on mounting height)
+	1 x Thorlabs RSH3

+	1 x Edmund 54-363 Computar 10x close-focus C Mount zoom lens 1 x Edmund 48-582 2 mm x 2 mm light pipe, or similar (Lumencor screw-on light pipe used in demo)

+	1 x hastyCelestaAdapter.stl or equivalent for specific light pipe used